MaDeG/ptracer/README.md

 │  │  ├─ libbase-ndk
 ```

-## Compile for AARCH64 (ARMv8)
+## Build

 The following tools are expected to be pre-installed to be able to compile the project:

 - [Conan](https://conan.io/) version 1.50 or above: Used to handle dependencies like Boost and Android NDK.
 - [CMake](https://cmake.org/) version 3.23 or above: Use to control the software compilation and link together all the other dependencies.

-In order to properly invoke Conan and CMake it is possible to use the build script at `./build/aarch64/build.sh`.
+Depending on what architecture you are targeting it is possible to use the following build scripts in order to properly invoke Conan and
+CMake:

+- `./build/aarch64/build.sh`: Used to build an executable and statically linked library for ARMv8 architectures
+- `./build/x86_64/build.sh`: Used to build an executable and statically linked library for x86_64 architectures but not Android
+- `./build/x86_64-android/build.sh`: Used to build an executable and statically linked library for x86_64 architectures running Android

-Once it has terminated the `ptracer` executable will be in `./build/aarch64/cmake-build-debug/bin` and the statically and dynamically linked
+Once it has terminated the `ptracer` executable will be in `./build/$ARCH/cmake-build-debug/bin` and the statically and dynamically linked
-libraries will be in `./build/aarch64/cmake-build-debug/lib`.
+libraries will be in `./build/$ARCH/cmake-build-debug/lib`.

+It has been necessary to subdivide the build for x86_64 architectures running Android and not because the last ones will benefit from the
+stack unwinding capabilities of `libunwindstack` and to do that it requires to be compiled using Android NDK.

 ## Debug
 The project uses the user-defined signal SIGUSR1, and by default GDB will stop at every signal, to modify this behaviour it